Prospectus

 The goal of this course is to help students develop research skills in qualitative methods.
 While this course cannot be exhaustive, it aims to prepare students for the qualitative methods that they are most likely to use during the Sustainability Challenge course (3rd semester of Governance of Sustainability programme), and the Thesis Research project.
 The selected methods are also commonly used by policy makers and consultants.

-Students will be guided through the research process, from the initial idea, problematization and the formulation of research questions, to the data collection techniques and the analysis of data.
+Students will be guided through the research process, from the initial idea, problematization and the formulation of research questions, to the data collection techniques, such as interviewing, and focus groups, and the analysis of qualitative data.
 The course will cover several qualitative techniques.
 During the course, students will reflect on several steps of this research process, bearing in mind the singularities of qualitative research.
 They will also be encouraged to put themselves in the shoes of a researcher using qualitative methodology through several practical exercises and assignments.

 Course objectives